Semiparametric bivariate extreme-value copulas: Method

 \subsection{Simulation}

-Once the parameters $\bm{\theta}$ have been estimated, we propose to subsequently estimate $W_{\bm{\theta}}$ and $A_{\bm{\theta}}$.
-From that point on, querying the model (simulating, estimating probabilities, etc.) will be equivalent to evaluating the Pickands function $A_{\bm{\theta}}$, as with any other EVC.
+Once the parameters $\bm{\theta}$ have been estimated, we propose to build $W_{\bm{\theta}}$ and $A_{\bm{\theta}}$ subsequently.
+From that point on, querying the model (simulating, estimating probabilities, among others) will be equivalent to evaluating the \gls{pf} $A_{\bm{\theta}}$, as with any other \gls{evc}.

-Both $W_{\bm{\theta}}$ and $A_{\bm{\theta}}$ are convex functions.
-Therefore, to achieve enough accuracy we recommend to approximate not only the function values, but also those of their derivatives up to second order.
-In both cases, we recommend to build fine-grained spline $\mathcal{C}^2([0, 1])$ approximations $\widetilde{W}$ and $\widetilde{A}$ over $[0, 1]$.
-Notice, however, that some derivatives may take non-finite values.
-In what follows, we shall assume that non-finite values are to be ignored in the interpolation process, imposing no constraint.

-The estimation of $W_{\bm{\theta}}$ requires approximating two integral functions that have no closed form, in general.
-Its second derivative, though, can be straightly computed from $p_{\bm{\theta}}$.

-\begin{proof} The rationale of this algorithm consists in the approximation of $W_{\bm{\theta}}$ by a spline that takes into account up to second derivatives.
-Clearly, $W_j''$ is a straight approximation for $W_{\bm{\theta}}''(x_j)$, thus it only remains to check that~\eqref{eq:recurrence-W} and~\eqref{eq:recurrence-W-derivative} provide good approximations for $W_{\bm{\theta}}(x_j)$ and $W_{\bm{\theta}}'(x_j)$, respectively.